Shara, Ladakh

-Shara is a village in the Leh district of Ladakh, India.
+Shara is a village in the Leh district of Ladakh, located in the Indian administered part of the disputed Jammu & Kashmir region.
 It is located in the Kharu tehsil.

 Demographics

 According to the 2011 census of India, Shara has 57 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 75.38%.